Segment Security

 Overview of MSS-Group

-By default, traffic directed to a segment is dropped; an explicit allow policy is required to allow communication.
-The two directions of traffic are handled independently; to allow traffic between two segments, forward policy must be configured in both segments.
+By default, the system drops traffic directed to a segment, thus requiring an explicit allow policy to allow communication.
+The two directions of traffic are handled independently; to allow traffic between two segments, you must configure a forward policy in both segments.

 Configuring MSS-Group

-To configure MSS-Group (segment security) to control groups of IPv4 and/or IPv6 addresses (called “segments”), define one or more match lists, create segments based on those match lists, create policies governing traffic to individual segments, define default policy for all segments, and enable the MSS-Group feature.
+To configure MSS-Group (Segment Security) to control groups of IPv4 or IPv6 addresses (called “segments”), define one or more match lists, create segments based on those match lists, create policies governing traffic to individual segments, define default policy for all segments, and enable the MSS-Group feature.
 Up to 60 segments can be defined across all VRFs.
-Traffic to and from VLANs with no SVI configured are considered part of the default VRF, and are subject to the policies defined in the default VRF.
+Traffic to and from VLANs with no SVI configured are considered part of the default VRF and are subject to the policies defined in the default VRF.
 This feature does not require routing to be enabled on the switch, even though the mode name starts with the word “router.”

 Define Match Lists